TL;DR

 How often should I review my workout logging data?

 Weekly reviews help identify trends and plan progression.
-Monthly reviews are useful for program adjustments and identifying plateaus.
-Kenso's analytics make this process straightforward by highlighting key trends automatically.
+Monthly reviews are useful for program adjustments and spotting plateaus.
+Kenso's analytics make this straightforward by surfacing key trends automatically, and its AI Coach can walk you through them on request.

 What's the difference between free and paid workout loggers?